Overseas Service Ribbon: Army

 The Army Overseas Service Ribbon was first issued in August 1981.
 It is presented to any member of the United States Army who completes a standard overseas tour of duty.

 The length of a standard tour is dependent upon the duty location and whether the Soldier is accompanied or unaccompanied with a spouse/family member(s).
-The tour in question may be cut 1 month short due to manning requirements (not due to Soldier misconduct) and still receive full credit for the tour length.
-There are 2 types of tour designations, long tours (24+ months) and short tours (6–23 months).
+The tour in question may be cut one month short due to manning requirements (not due to Soldier misconduct) and still receive full credit for the tour length.
+There are two types of tour designations, long tours (24+ months) and short tours (6–23 months).
 Anything shorter than 6 months is considered TDY (Temporary Duty Assignment).
-The standard unaccompanied Korean tour is 12 months, and accompanied is 24 months.
+The standard unaccompanied Korean tour is 12 months, and accompanied is 36 months.
 The German tour is 36 months for unaccompanied and accompanied.
 Combat tours are typically 6–12 months and can extend beyond during critical periods.
 The Iraqi Surge campaign tour was 15 months.

-In the 11 December 2006 revision of AR 600-8-22 (Military Awards), the Army eliminated the policy which had restricted the awarding of the Overseas Service Ribbon when another campaign or service medal is awarded.
+On the 11 December 2006 revision of AR 600-8-22 (Military Awards), the Army eliminated the policy which had restricted the awarding of the Overseas Service Ribbon when another campaign or service medal is awarded.

 Additional awards of the Army Overseas Service Ribbon are denoted by award numerals.
 For those Army service members performing overseas duty prior to 1981, the Army Overseas Service Ribbon may be awarded retroactively, provided that a service member was on active duty subsequent to 1981.

 For time served in designated combat zones, the Army also issues an Overseas Service Bar.